zwets/sms-gateway/README.md

 > In the current implementation you can expect to receive status updates in
 > a sensible order, and to eventually receive at least one status response,
 > but you should be prepared for out-of-order responses.
+Not all backends
->
+> give `DELIVERED` notifications.
-> **Note** we do not yet have `DELIVERED` notifications from the backend,
-> and hence it may happen that you get no response at all.

 ## Running